 “I’ve worked with Tim Hawk since I started in 2006 at what used to be Gloucester County Times,” Beym said.
 “Tim is always an incredibly professional photojournalist.
 We used to go out on assignments together when I was a beat reporter.
 Tim was always determined to get the best photo, even if it meant crawling on the floor to get the best angle, or waiting long after the other reporters had left.”

 When Hawk usually goes out to shoot photo stories, he sometimes works alongside Lori Nichols, a fellow multimedia specialist for NJ Advance Media.

 “Tim and I work closely together at NJ.com,” Nichols said.
 “We are both multimedia specialists, so we both take photos, shoot videos, and write stories.
 Sometimes we work on projects together, like photographing Eagles games and other events, but mostly we work on our own projects.”

-As a multimedia specialist Hawk has shot photos for Philadelphia sports teams, whether it be the Eagles, Sixers, Flyers or Phillies.
-Both the Eagles and Sixers are popular right now, so many of the photos he had taken have been covering those two teams.
-However, Hawk enjoys shooting photo stories the most, where he gets the opportunity to meet and get to know new people over the period of time.
+As a multimedia specialist, Hawk has shot photos for Philadelphia sports teams, whether it be the Eagles, Sixers, Flyers, or Phillies.
+Both the Eagles and Sixers are popular right now, so many of the photos he has taken have been covering those two teams.
+However, Hawk enjoys shooting photo stories the most, where he gets the opportunity to meet and get to know new people over a period of time.